Building multi-arch Docker images with Github Actions

 flexibility: if a platform-specific image build fails for whatever reason, we could

 intervene and retry it (or do it automatically).
-Then release
+Then release job will pick up

 again and finish off the remainder of workflow.